 What helps with neck pain?

-Neck pain is often caused by tense muscles.
-The problem causing tense muscles or fascia is that the tissue is not receiving a sufficient supply of blood.
-This means that in order to relieve neck tension it is important to stimulate blood circulation.
+Neck pain is often triggered by muscle tension.
+The problem causing tense muscles or fascia is that the tissue isn't receiving a sufficient supply of blood.
+This means that in order to relieve neck tension it’s important to stimulate blood circulation.
 How?
 There are many possibilities – and the effect is greater when combined.

-Warmth from a poultice or hot water bottle is a classic household remedy for easing neck tension.
+Warmth from a poultice, hot water bottle or hot shower is a classic home remedy for easing neck tension.
 If available, the warmth from an infrared lamp penetrates a few millimetres below the skin layer.
 Use the lamp to irradiate certain tense parts of the neck.

 Alternating showers also stimulate blood circulation and ease neck tension.
 This is done by showering the body with cold and hot water alternately.
 Although often used on the legs, many people find alternating showers on the neck rather unpleasant.
 Instead of alternating showers, you can also alternate cold and hot pads.
 These can be applied directly to the source of pain.